-It should also be mentioned that UCITS cannot be of the closed-ended type, but have to offer their investors the possibility to request the redemption of their shares or units.
+It should also be mentioned that UCITS cannot be of the closed-ended type, but have to offer their investors the possibility to request the redemption of their shares or units at least twice a month.

 Finally, in order to comply with Luxembourg anti-money laundering requirements, each UCITS (or its management company in case of an FCP) needs to designate two different persons responsible for the compliance of the relevant UCITS with its obligations in that context.